zrecore/ZRECore/README.md

 *Remember to modify these host files to reflect the correct server name, document root, and SSL certificate file locations accordingly.*

-If you are installing on your own local development machine, you may need to add the following entry into your /etc/hosts file as well (under the last entry for 127.0.0.1):
+If you are installing on your own local development machine, you may need to add the following entry into your `/etc/hosts` file as well (under the last entry for `127.0.0.1`):

-`127.0.0.1	www.example.com`
+    127.0.0.1	www.example.com

-That way, when you brows to www.example.com, you will actually request your local machine's virtual host "www.example.com"
+That way, when you browse to `www.example.com`, you will actually request your local machine's virtual host "www.example.com"

 Finally, type `a2ensite www.example.com` and hit enter, then `a2ensite www.example.com-ssl` and hit enter, then type `sudo service apache2 reload` to reload the Apache2 server configuration files.
 This enables the HTTP and HTTPS versions of your virtual hosts, and reloads the Apache 2 server.

-If you did everything correctly, you should be able to open up your browser and go to www.example.com (or whatever fake URL you've been using in its place up to this point) and see a working installation.
+If you did everything correctly, you should be able to open up your browser and go to `www.example.com` (or whatever fake URL you've been using in its place up to this point) and see a working installation.

 # Samples